- PrintArticle Summary

 Questions and Answers (FAQ)

-While the duration of the withdrawal symptoms for cocaine addiction will be different depending on the person, the withdrawal timeline begins approximately two days after the last use of the drug and can last any length between seven days and several weeks.
-The mental symptoms can last much longer.
+The duration of withdrawal symptoms for cocaine addiction depend on the person.
+But the withdrawal timeline often begins almost immediately after the last use of cocaine and can last between 7 days and 6 or 7 months.2,3 The mental health symptoms can last much longer than the physical symptoms.

-Do You Have a List Popular Slang or Street Names for Cocaine?
+Do You Have a List of Popular Slang or Street Names for Cocaine?